rikkarth/propme/README.md

 # Introduction

-**PropMe** is a small application which will automatically generate a `.java` file and map it with all the fields from your `.properties` configuration file.
+**PropMe** is a lightweight application designed to automate the generation of `.java` files, mapping them to all fields from your `.properties` configuration file.

-This application was born from a real world requirement, where during the implementation of a large configuration, it was required to map all the fields of a configuration file to a constants java class for further validation.
+This application emerged from a real-world scenario where a comprehensive configuration setup required mapping all fields from a configuration file to a constants Java class for subsequent validation.

 ## Source